Diversity and discrimination

-The Equality Commission for Northern Ireland provides information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.
+The Equality Commission for Northern Ireland has information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.

-If you think you have been treated unfairly because of your sexual orientation, you can seek advice and support from the Equality Commission for Northern Ireland and the Northern Ireland Human Rights Commission.
+If you think you have been treated unfairly because of your sexual orientation, you can get advice and support:

-The Race Relations (Northern Ireland) Order makes it unlawful to discriminate in the fields of:
+The Race Relations (Northern Ireland) Order makes it unlawful to discriminate in:

 - the disposal and management of premises

 - the provision of goods, facilities and services

-It also says that segregation on racial grounds constitutes discrimination.
+It also says that segregation on racial grounds is discrimination.

 The Equality Commission for Northern Ireland has responsibility for enforcing race relations legislation.
-It also has a specific duty to advise and assist people who feel they are being discriminated against racially.
+It also has a specific duty to advise and help people who feel they are being discriminated against racially.

 People with disabilities

 Discrimination at work

-You will find information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation, and what can be done about it at the below link.
+Find information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation - and what can be done about it: